jackhr/chess-project/README.md

 3. The King cannot be in Check
 4. The squares the King will pass over may not be under attack, nor can the square on which the King will land

+## Getting Started:
+As convention states, white plays first.
+Click any piece to [start the game](https://jackhr.github.io/chess-project).
+The first person to take their opponent's king will be crowned victor!
+Good luck...

+If you'd like some more context, please visit my [Trello Board](https://trello.com/b/Zl4Fhhcf/chess).

 ## Icebox Items...